Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the support from the Ministère de l’Économie et de l’Innovation du Québec and the Natural Sciences and Engineering Research Council of Canada (NSERC).
 HdG would like to thank NSERC.
 NQ and HdG would also like to thank ACFAS for partial support of this project.
+This research was enabled in part by support provided by the Digital Research Alliance of Canada.